wtinetworkgear/wti-collection/docs/cpm_hostname_config.rst

     Flag to control if the lookup will observe HTTP proxy environment variables when present.

+  siteid (False, str, None)
+    This is the Site ID to be set for the WTI OOB and PDU device.

+  location (False, str, None)
+    This is the Location to be set for the WTI OOB and PDU device.

   hostname (False, str, None)
-    This is the Hostname (Site-ID) tag to be set for the WTI OOB and PDU device.
+    This is the Hostname to be set for the WTI OOB and PDU device.

-  location (False, str, None)
+  domain (False, str, None)
-    This is the Location tag to be set for the WTI OOB and PDU device.
+    This is the Domain to be set for the WTI OOB and PDU device.

   assettag (False, str, None)